veebch/veebch/README.md

-## A place where VEEB Projects shares some things
+## A place where VEEB shares some things

 Look at our: